KeyboardKit/website/collections/_posts/2022/2022-11-02-keyboard-kit-6.5.md

 licensekit: https://getlicensekit.com
 ---

-KeyboardKit 6.5 is out, with a bunch of changes to the KeyboardKit Pro license model and improves the documentation by nesting types.
+KeyboardKit 6.5 is out, with a bunch of changes to the Pro license model.
+The release also improves the library documentation by introducing namespaces.

 ![Icon badge]({{page.image}})